-All students who are graduated in Fall 2020 or later are required to have completed two approved Diversity and Inclusion (D&I) intensive courses that total at least 6 credit hours.
+All undergraduate students who are graduated in Fall 2020 or later are required to have completed two approved Diversity and Inclusion (D&I) intensive courses that total at least 6 credit hours.
 The approved courses may be from any department, including CTI.

 These courses may also satisfy requirements of an academic program or other requirements of the core curriculum.
 Students must complete at least one course in each of the following categories:

 - D&I US A course that deals with race, ethnicity, gender, sexual orientation, religion, age and/or ability within the United States or for U.S. citizens in their interactions with cultures outside the United States.
-(Sections of courses certified to meet this requirement will appear in the official schedule and on the student's transcript with a "DU" label at the beginning of their title.) - D&I Global A course that focuses on the culture, economics, politics, or ecology of societies and nations other than the United States and that will emphasize power, privilege and marginalization or a critical analysis of how these cultures define and express themselves or a course that will deal with general philosophies of power, privilege and marginalization encountered in race, ethnicity, gender, orientation, religion, age and/or ability.
-(Sections of courses certified to meet this requirement will appear in the official schedule and on the student's transcript with a "DG" label at the beginning of their title.)
+(Sections of courses certified to meet this requirement will appear in the official schedule and on the student's transcript with a "DU" suffix on the course number.) - D&I Global A course that focuses on the culture, economics, politics, or ecology of societies and nations other than the United States and that will emphasize power, privilege and marginalization or a critical analysis of how these cultures define and express themselves or a course that will deal with general philosophies of power, privilege and marginalization encountered in race, ethnicity, gender, orientation, religion, age and/or ability.
+(Sections of courses certified to meet this requirement will appear in the official schedule and on the student's transcript with a "DG" suffix on the course number.)